Last Updated on: 13th May 2023, 09:46 am

 When To Be Concerned If A Parrot Is Losing Weight

-- A noticeable slimmer body
+- A noticeably slimmer body.

-- Lack of energy
+- Low energy levels.

-- Feathers becoming frail or thin
+- Feathers are becoming frail or thin.

-- Labored breathing
+- Labored breathing.

-- Thinning feathers around the eyes
+- Thinning feathers around the eyes.

-- Contracted an illness
+- Contracted an illness.

 Why Your Parrot Is Losing Weight

-If a parrot consumes too many nutrients, its body will be unable to process them.
-According to Avian Pathology, parrots may become sickly from too much:
+If a parrot consumes too many nutrients, its body may not be unable to process them.
+This is called hypervitaminosis or vitamin toxicity.

 - Vitamin A